wajahatuk/spacex/README.md

    A module that fetches data from the SpaceX API.

 2. **Database Manager (`database_manager.py`):**
-   Manages database connections and handles operations like creating tables and inserting data.
+   Manages database connections and handles operations like creating tables, inserting data, and further normalizing the data into various tables.

 3. **Data Pipeline (`datapipeline.py`):**
-   Orchestrates the data pipeline flow, from fetching data from the SpaceX API to inserting it into the database.
+   Orchestrates the data pipeline flow, from fetching data from the SpaceX API to inserting and normalizing it into the database.

 4. **Main Test (`main.py`):**
    Contains the primary test for the SpaceX client.

 5. **Unit Tests (`test_spacex_client.py`):**
    Contains unit tests for the SpaceX client.

+### Database Structure

+In addition to the main `spacex_launches` table, the database also has normalized tables:

+- `spacex_cores`: Contains detailed information about rocket cores.
+- `spacex_fairings`: Contains details about rocket fairings.
+- `spacex_links`: Links associated with each launch.
+- `spacex_failures`: Information about any failures associated with a launch.

 ### Installation & Setup